kncramer/retinal-disease-image-classification/README.md

 ---
 ## Insights and Next Steps

 The final tuned Xception model achieved a validation accuracy of 75.92% and a test accuracy of 74.77%.
-However, these metrics fall short of the production-ready threshold of 90% accuracy.
+However, these metrics fall short of the production-ready threshold of 80% accuracy.
 While the model demonstrates some discriminatory power by improving over the baseline accuracy of 55%, the test set sensitivity of 74.02% is concerning, as the production-ready threshold of 95% sensitivity is critical for minimizing false negatives in retinal disease detection.

 Some possible next steps:
 * Utilize additional data augmentation techniques.
 * Experiment with other pretrained architectures, I only looked at two in this project.
-* Start fine tuning layers deeper in Xception to adapt to the the specific dataset better, and try other regularization techniques with this to prevent overfitting.
+* Start fine-tuning deeper layers in Xception to better adapt to the the specific dataset, and explore additional regularization techniques to prevent overfitting.
 * Tune hyperparameters such as learning rate and optimizers to help mitigate overfitting.
 * Explore other preprocessing techniques to highlight regions specific to fundus images.
 * Try combining multiple pretrained models.